Patenting, Trademarks, Copyright, Trade Secrets...

 2. A US KE week hosted in St Louis (2nd – 6th February 2026),

 3. A UK Innovation Forum & KE week hosted in Cambridge (16th – 20th March 2026).
+Join us in Cambridge on the 19th March; more information here.

 Each exchange convenes key institutions & stakeholders from research, innovation, investment, & policy communities to share knowledge, identify opportunities, & design frameworks for sustained collaboration.